michaelkolesidis/emoji-minesweeper/README.md

 ### Themes

 The game features six themes with different emoji sets to choose from.
 Apart from the classic mine theme 💣 and the peaceful and relaxing flower theme 🌺, you can find a mushroom theme 🍄, a bear theme 🐻, a surf theme 🏄, and a Japan theme 🏯.
-You can use the theme button 💣/🌺/🍄/🐻/🏄/🏯 to switch between themes, or use the *left and right arrows* on your keyboard.
+You can use the theme button 💣/🌺/🍄/🐻/🏄/🏯 to switch to the next theme, or use the *left and right arrows* on your keyboard.
+On desktop, right-click the theme button to open a small theme menu and choose directly.
+On mobile, tap switches to the next theme and long press opens the theme menu.
 These are the rest of the themes:

 ![Win mushroom](./screenshots/win_mushroom_v8.png)